LrGeometry/CircuitBreaker/README.md

 ### Structs

-A struct type may be created via `StructType.new`.
+A struct type can be created via `StructType.new`.

 ```
 MemInfo = StructType.new("MemInfo") do